-Besides schedule, we can manage other time parameters:
+Besides scheduling, you can manage other time parameters:

 - Time To Live.
 This is the period of time when you want notifications sent to subscribers.
 Remember, in order to receive a notification, a subscriber needs to be online.
 So, if a subscriber is offline during this entire period, they will not receive the notification.
 Perhaps to better understand this feature, let’s suppose you want to offer a discount for only 3 hours.
 Set your TTL such that it starts at the beginning of the sale, and lasts for 3 hours.
 In doing so, you will notify all of the subscribers who are online during the sale.

 - Time zone.
 Set this parameter according to where your subscribers live.
 A subscriber’s time zone is retrieved from the browser when a person subscribes.

 - Frequency refers to how often you interact with users.
 As with any time parameter, the frequency depends on the market characteristics and the campaign goals.
 Read about the optimal frequency of sending push campaigns.

 In Gravitec.net, you can segment your subscribers by:

 Every browser supports push notifications in its own way.
 For example, Chrome allows rich notifications, regardless of device.
 But Safari only supports standard notifications.
 When you segment subscribers by browser, you need to pay attention to the specifics of the notification of each browser.

 Segmentation by region (country or city) is useful when news or business pertains to a particular locale.